 Lately, my kids love a more challenging play time.
 They have been asking me to set up and prepare obstacle course.

 I think obstacle courses are great for kids.
 They encourage thinking and problem solving.
-Also most of obstacle course require lots of physical movement which is so hard to get these days.
+Also most of the obstacle courses require lots of physical movement which is so hard to achieve these days.

-I’ve searched and searched for obstacle courses for kids that require low prep, but bring most fun for kids.
+I’ve searched and re-searched for obstacle courses for kids that require low prep, but bring most fun for kids!

 Using balloons, pool noodles and lots of water, this obstacle course is perfect for all ages!

 Kids love to pretend as spies or as action characters.
 Start their training by creating your very own Spy training camp!

 Using your garden planters and house buckets, you can build the easiest obstacle course ever!

 Your kids would definitely enjoy an obstacle course themed birthday party and it might be the best birthday party they would ever have!

 If you have lots of stuffed animals at home, stored somewhere in the attic, this is the right time to bring it all out!